vista-libs/vista/README.md

 Give an LLM agent access to your database.
 Control exactly what it can see and do.

-ormai sits between your agent and Prisma.
+ormai sits between your agent and your ORM.
 It reads your schema, you write access policies, it generates the tools.
 The LLM never touches SQL — it only calls what you've explicitly allowed, filtered down to what the current user is permitted to see.

+It's **ORM-agnostic** (Prisma is the built-in adapter today; the adapter contract is small enough to wrap any ORM — see [Other ORMs](#other-orms)) and **provider-agnostic** — the same tools come out shaped for Anthropic, OpenAI, Google Gemini, or the Vercel AI SDK (see [Tool formats](#tool-formats--providers)).

 ```ts
 const ormai = new ORMAI<DefaultContext, InferResources<typeof prisma>>({